-• Insufficient maintenance and rehabilitation of the infrastructure.
+- Insufficient maintenance and rehabilitation of the infrastructure.
 Much of the infrastructure is twenty years old, has been inadequately serviced and maintained, and needs renovation.
 Pumps, electrical gear, and intake and sluice gates are in many instances in need of improvement.
-Many of the pumps are reported to have low efficiencies, although no data were available of any site measurements made of this factor.
-A number of key drainage pumping stations have unreliable power supply, particularly at times of need and during storms, when drainage pumping is required.

-• Inadequate infrastructure and design constraints.
+Many of the pumps are reported to have low efficiencies, although no data were available of any site measurements made of this factor. - Inadequate infrastructure and design constraints.
 Most of the existing schemes were designed with an intake capacity of 0.8 l/s/ha which, at the time was considered adequate to meet peak water requirements, a higher demand is now considered necessary up to 1.2l/s/ha.
-Drainage sluices and pumping stations have traditionally been designed with a capacity of 3.0l/s/ha but calculations now show that a higher drainage capacity (up to 6 l/s/ha) is required in many areas.

-• System operation and management proplems.
+Drainage sluices and pumping stations have traditionally been designed with a capacity of 3.0l/s/ha but calculations now show that a higher drainage capacity (up to 6 l/s/ha) is required in many areas. - System operation and management proplems.
 In the Red river Delta, many of the systems are operated as combined irrigation and drainage networks, where management of water levels is critical to controlling flooding, minimising pumping requirements and the costs.
 Many of the operating companies indicated that their staff lack training in water management.